Safeguarding Policy

 Reporting

-Any person, whether they are a member of the Nossal Institute community or not, can report a child safety concern that is related to Nossal Institute community members and/or activities.
+Any person, whether they are a member of the Nossal Institute community or not, can report a child, young person or at-risk adult safety concern that is related to Nossal Institute community members and/or activities.
 A concern can be raised about an incident that occurred in Australia or overseas and a current incident or one that has occurred at any time in the past.

 Reporting requirements for members of the Nossal Institute community

-All members of the Nossal Institute community (including staff, students, volunteers, consultants and partner organisations) are required to immediately report suspected or actual child safety incidents, policy breaches, or code of conduct breaches in accordance with the reporting process outlined in this policy.
+All members of the Nossal Institute community (including staff, students, volunteers, consultants and partner organisations) are required to immediately report suspected or actual child, young person or at-risk adult safety incidents, policy breaches, or code of conduct breaches in accordance with the reporting process outlined in this policy.
 Failure to do so is considered misconduct and may result in disciplinary action.
 Reportable conduct includes:

-• Disclosures or complaints of harm or potential harm to a child made by children, young people, or adults.
+• Disclosures or complaints of harm or potential harm to a child or at-risk adult made by children, young people, or adults.

 • Breaches of policy and/or code of conduct.